-Q: How long is it expected I remain on the unit or area I am hired to?
+Q: How long am I expected to remain on the unit or area I am hired to?

 Q: When are nurse residency classes?

-Q: What should I expect for my schedule patient care orientation shifts?
+Q: What should I expect for my scheduled patient care orientation shifts?

 Q: How should I dress?